 The program provides a strong foundation in epidemiology, which is a core discipline in public health.
 Our epidemiology graduate programs incorporate into the teaching program activities that provide a practical and clinically relevant educational experience that is based on a foundation of research excellence..
 Students take a series of core courses in epidemiology and public health, and may choose to focus on one of several Areas of Emphasis.
 Faculty in each of these areas direct major research programs and training grants that provide excellent opportunities for student research and field training.

 Pitt Public Health faculty members conduct small and large observational studies and clinical trials of problems that have major impact on the health of populations, such as heart disease, diabetes, cancer, premature birth, and injury.
 Faculty members may also lead field centers or coordinating centers for multicenter national and international observational studies and clinical trials.

-- Cardiovascular disease/diabetes
+- Cardiovascular and diabetes

-- Clinical trials/methods
+- Clinical trials and methods

 - Global health

 - Molecular and genetic